sipherr/depression/README.md

 # Fitness
 You <b>NEED</b> a fitness routine.
 The benefits of this will become clear.

+##Ideas
+- bike riding
+- MMA
+-

 # Mariage
+- Plan a vacation (do everything, treat her)

-- Flatter her
+- Flatter her (hey beautiful, gorgeous)
-- Take her to dinner ... plan dates
+- Take her to dinner ... plan dates (sushi,keg..gotta keep in line with the diet)
 - Buy her stuff....flowers shoes jewlery.
-KNow her size :) Get her sexy stuff hehe
+(Know her size :) Get her sexy stuff hehe langerie?)
-- Spa day
+- Spa day (you set it up for her)
 - Tell her you love her

 ## Apology